Sky Cinema: 1998–2007: digital era

-The launch of Sky Digital from the new Astra 28.2°E satellite position on 1 October 1998 was accompanied by a major expansion of channels.
-Sky Premier and Sky MovieMax both added three multiplex channels each (Sky Premier 2 to 4 and Sky MovieMax 2 to 4), Sky Cinema launched Sky Cinema 2, and additionally, Sky Premier Widescreen – at the time was the only channel devoted to showing widescreen films were all launched exclusively on digital satellite.
-Also on the same year (15 November), Sky MovieMax and Sky Premier launched on ITV Digital terrestrial platform.
-On 1 October 1999, Sky MovieMax 5 was launched.
+The launch of Sky Digital from the new Astra 28.2°E satellite position on 1 October 1998 was accompanied by a major channel expansion for the Sky Movies portfolio.
+With this, Sky launched additional multiplex channels; Sky Premier 2 to 4, Sky MovieMax 2 to 4, and Sky Cinema 2.
+On 15 November, Sky Premier Widescreen was launched – becoming the only British channel devoted to showing widescreen material.

+In 1999, Sky MovieMax and Sky Premier launched on the ONDigital terrestrial platform.
+On 1 October 1999, an additional multiplex channel, Sky MovieMax 5 was launched.
+This brought along the number of Sky premium movie networks to twelve.